Tadepalligudem: Demographics

 The urban agglomeration had a population of 135,032 of which males constitute 67,028 and females constitute 68,004 — a sex ratio of 1024 females per 1000 males - and 9,061 children are in the age group of 0–6 years.
 There are a total of 78,656 literates with an average literacy rate of 83.11%.

 Civil Administration and Politics

 Tadepalligudem Municipality was formed in the year 1958.
 It is a Selection–Grade Municipality, which is spread over an area of 50.71 km2 and has 40 election wards.
-The present municipal commissioner of the town is P. Balaswamy and the present chairman is Vacant.
+The present municipal commissioner of the city is Dr. A. Samuel; the present chairmanship is vacant.
+Bolisetti Srinivas is the present MLA of Tadepalligudem Assembly constituency.
+He belongs to the Jana Sena Party.

-There is a police station and sub-registrar office in the town.

-Tadepalligudem (Assembly constituency) represents Andhra Pradesh Legislative Assembly, which is one of the segment of Narasapuram (Lok Sabha constituency), representing the Lok Sabha.
-The present MLA of Tadepalligudem is Sri.
-Kottu Satyanarayan serving from 2019.